 There were some other mixed opinions about certain elements of her character and plot.
 “She brought a unique and welcomed presence to the show but the idea of a professional wearing goth attire to work went too far for me, a former government employee,” said user Pauf1371.

 “It’s not that I disliked her at any point.
-To put it simply, she’s Abby and that’s that but I really really hate that they killed Clayton Reeves [In “One Step Forward/Two Steps Back”] off to set up her exit.
+To put it simply, she’s Abby and that’s that but I really really hate that they k1ll3d Clayton Reeves [In “One Step Forward/Two Steps Back”] off to set up her exit.
 To this day that bugs the hell out of me,” said jayt00212.

 Abby also met with a few critical bon mots during her time on the show — some from writers who found it unbelievable that someone in her late 20s could have accumulated the credentials she sported even early in her run on the show.
-Critic C. Coville of Cracked wrote that it was not believable that she had “somehow picked up a PhD in chemistry, bachelor’s degrees in sociology, criminology, and psychology, and good knowledge of hacking and computer forensic science” before the age of 30.
+Critic C. Coville of Cracked wrote that it was not believable that she had “somehow picked up a PhD in chemistry, bachelor’s degrees in sociology, cr1minology, and psychology, and good knowledge of hacking and computer forensic science” before the age of 30.

 Related News – Be sure to get some more news when it comes to NCIS.